Jörg Baberowski: Conflict with Trotskyists

 Baberowski has been in a conflict with the Trotskyist Socialist Equality Party (SGP) and its student wing since 2014.
 The Frankfurter Allgemeine Zeitung wrote that the conflict may have begun after he invited British historian Robert Service, who has written critically about Trotsky, as a guest lecturer at his institute.

 The Times Higher Education reported in 2015 that according to Baberowski, he has been harassed by left-wing students.
 The conservative newspaper Die Welt wrote in 2017 that "Baberowski is regarded as Germany's leading expert on Stalinism.
 This makes him a hate figure of leftist groups."
 Karl Schlögel, Professor of Eastern European History, called the campaign of the Trotskyists a targeted calumny.

-In November 2017, Baberowski lost a defamation lawsuit against the SGP: the Hamburg district court ruled that the party's right to freedom of speech allowed them to accuse Baberowski of a "distortion of history".
-The court also ruled that the SGP was able to defend their characterization of Baberowski by referencing his statements about Adolf Hitler.
-The Presidium and Dean's Office of the Faculty of Philosophy I at the Humboldt University stood behind Jörg Baberowski after the judgment in the first instance and again after the hearing at the Higher Regional Court (Oberlandesgericht).
+In November 2017, Baberowski lost a defamation lawsuit against the SGP: the Hamburg district court ruled that the party could accuse Baberowski of a "falsification of history", referencing Baberowski's statements about Adolf Hitler.

+The Presidium and Dean's Office of the Faculty of Philosophy I at the Humboldt University stood behind Baberowski after the judgment in the first instance and again after the hearing at the Higher Regional Court (Oberlandesgericht).
 They published a statement saying that Baberowski's integrity is beyond doubt; his scientific statements are controversial, but not radical right wing.
-A number of professors from the Humboldt University and one professor from the Ludwig-Maximilians-University Munich agreed with this statement.
+A number of professors from the Humboldt University of Berlin and one professor from LMU Munich agreed with this statement.